In the last episodes we talked about cadences and dominant chords.

 But remember that the closer two tonalities are on the circle of fifth, the smoother the transition.

-So a transition between CM and Cm, while still very possible, would not be as smooth as a transition between CM and one of its neighbour tones.
-It's because between CM and Cm there are more notes that are différents, so the change would be a bit more drastic.
+So a transition between CM and Cm, while still very possible, would not be as smooth as a transition between CM and one of its adjacent scales.
+It's because between CM and Cm there are a lot more notes that are different, a lot more alterations that would make the change more drastic.

-So say I'm in CM and I have this chord progression CM Am FM and then I want to modulate to Dm to have my chord progression in Dm: Dm BM Gm.
+So say I'm in CM and I have this chord progression: CM Am FM.

-Or in thé same way I could use a C7 if i want to go to FM or a D7 if I want to go to GM
+And in the same way you could use a C7 chord if you want to go to FM or a D7 if you want to go to GM, for example.

-The authentic cadence and the tension a dominant chord creates is really handy to announce where you are going with you chord progression, and therefore, to do modulations.
+The authentic cadence and the tension a dominant chord creates is really handy to announce where we are going with our chord progression, and therefore, to do modulations.

 But there are other ways to make a smooth transition between two tonalities.